logo

 As so many answers have told you, you should not allow ANY dog unsupervised with a tiny baby.
 Many people are very clueless about dog body language.

-I've seen videos on YT that purport to be a dog cutely engaging with newborn human, tiny kitten or what have you, when the dog is clearly much too interested in the small helpless squeaky creature.
-Your dog has infinitely faster reflexes than you do and can pounce on and administer a shake designed to break prey’s neck, before you could even react.
+I've seen videos on YouTube that purport to show a dog cutely engaging with a newborn human, tiny kitten, or what have you, when the dog is clearly much too interested in the small, helpless, squeaky creature.
+Your dog has infinitely faster reflexes than you do and can pounce on and administer a shake designed to break prey’s neck before you could even react.

 Dogs’ mouths are right at child face level, so even a mild snap could cause a serious injury.

-Dogs can get in scraps over space or bones or lots of other things.
-I wouldn't use that criteria as a rule of danger of aggression to humans or babies.
+Dogs can get into scraps over space, bones, or many other things.
+I wouldn't use that criterion as a rule of danger of aggression toward humans or babies.

 Every interaction will be supervised, according to this user.